 The purpose of the LTIP is to provide the participants with an ownership interest in Barry Callebaut and to reward them for the long-term performance of the company.
 The LTIP thus aligns their interests to those of the shareholders.
-The current LTIP has been place since fiscal year 2016/17 and has been amended for the fiscal year 2018/19.
+The current LTIP has been place since fiscal year 2016/17 and had been amended for the fiscal year 2018/19, where members of the Executive Committee were granted a fourth exceptional tranche, which vests subject to a four-year cliff vesting based on outperforming the Mid-Term Plan targets in terms of volume growth (CAGR; 25%), EBIT (25%), cumulative Free cash flow (25%) and ROIC (25%) for the period September 2018 to August 2022.
+The maximum payout opportunity for this tranche is 100% of target.
+For the fiscal year 2019/20 there is no such additional tranche.

 The grant of share units under the LTIP is based on a target LTI amount determined individually for each plan participant.
-The individual LTI grant value is divided by the average share price of the last three months of the preceding fiscal year in order to calculate the number of share units awarded.
+The individual LTI amount is divided by the average share price of the last three months of the preceding fiscal year in order to calculate the number of share units awarded.
 The share units vest in three tranches over four fiscal years, i.e. 25% on the first, 25% on the second and 50% on the third anniversary of the grant date.